In Italy, drinking is all about the life around you…

 This is a fresh and tasty cocktail, the perfect drink for the hot summer.
 Easy to prepare, no need of bartenders equipment, just a few ingredients mixed in the right way.

-Combine all ingredients in a large wine glass with ice and garnish with mint leaves.
+Combine all ingredients in a large wine glass with ice, squeeze over the lime wedge and drop it in and garnish with several mint leaves.

 Fermented from the peels, seeds and stems of grapes.
 Grappa is usually clear in color and of high alcoholic gradation.
 Grappa can be purchased plain or flavored in a variety of ways: with pears, apples, prunes, and can be produced with various types of grapes, berries or herbs.
 Grappa is very popular in northern Italy, and has gradually gained recognition in many other countries, particularly in the US.
 It is normally consumed as an after dinner digestive drink or with coffee.